eadle/p2ptv/README.md

 are transcoded to WebM before being pushed into the P2P delivery network.

 This project is experimental, unstable, incomplete, and likely to change drastically between versions.
-The gateway currently delivers the transcoding using the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html), but this is likely to change to DASH.
+The gateway currently delivers the transcoding by sending the [WebM Byte Stream Format](https://w3c.github.io/media-source/webm-byte-stream-format.html) directly via the data channel, but this is likely to change to DASH.
 Feel free to [contribute](#contributing).

 ## Supported browsers
 - Supports Chrome and Opera.